The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Results

-with the rms residual of $E_\mathrm{best}(B-V)$ is 0.0075.
-The both positive coefficients on $M_\ast$ and sSFR indicate that the $E_\mathrm{best}(B-V)$ is rather correlated with the absolute SFR.
+where the rms residual of $E(B-V)$ is 0.0092.
+Both positive coefficients on $M_\ast$ and sSFR indicate that the $E(B-V)$ is rather correlated with the absolute SFR.
 The presence of a tight positive correlation between the reddening and SFR (or the UV luminosity) is consistent with those found at $z\sim2\textrm{--}3$ in previous studies \citep[e.g.,][]{1999ApJ...521...64M,2009ApJ...705..936B}.

-It may be noted that the dependence of $B_A$ (Equation \ref{eq:B_A=M,sSFR}) can be reproduced trivially from a combination of those of $B_k$ and $E(B-V)$ (Equations \ref{eq:B_k=M,sSFR} and \ref{eq:EBV=M,sSFR}) and vice versa as expected from the definition.
+It may be noted that the dependence of $B_A$ (Equation \ref{eq:B_A=M,sSFR}) can be reproduced trivially from a combination of those of $B_k$ and $E(B-V)$ (Equations \ref{eq:B_k=M,sSFR} and \ref{eq:EBV=M,sSFR}) and vice versa, as expected from the definition.